A magazine publisher surveyed their readers on

 Set User Missing Values

 We learn two things from our frequency tables.
 First, all variables are positively coded: higher values correspond to more positive attitudes.
-If this is not the case, an easy way to fix it is presented in SPSS Recode Values with Value Labels.
+If this is not the case, an easy way to fix it is presented in SPSS - Recode with Value Labels Tool.

 Second, we need to set 6 as a user missing value for our quality aspects.
 We'll do so with the syntax below.
 We'll take a look at our frequency distributions as well.